silshack/spring2016/_posts/elliott/2016-01-14-ghbasicsnotes.md

 * "To be able communicate intelligently with programmers"

+## Schedule Addition

+I've added an extra credit hack project for over spring break for those of you who have goals of using Python in a specific program or framework.
+More soon, but know I'm listening!

+# Today's Class

 Today we will:

 * Make your first post to our github blog